Koenkk/zigbee2mqtt.io/docs/devices/TS0205_smoke_2.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+Press the reset button on the side for about 5 seconds until the green led starts blinking.
+Release the button and it should pair - on successful pairing the LED will light up solid green for a few seconds and then turn off.
 <!-- Notes END: Do not edit below this line -->